 An afternoon stroll along the river in Les Andelys offers beautiful views of the Seine Valley’s dramatic white cliffs, centuries-old half-timbered houses, and the hilltop ruins of Château Gaillard.
 This former stronghold of Richard the Lionheart changed hands a number of times during the Hundred Years’ War.
-Athletically-inclined guests may enjoy hiking up to visit the ruins of this historic castle before we continue our cruise along the Seine.
+Athletically-inclined guests may enjoy hiking up to visit the ruins of this historic castle before continuing our cruise along the Seine.
 The ship arrives tonight in Conflans.

 Château Malmaison or Auvers-sur-Oise

-Today we have a choice of two excursions.
+Today you have a choice of two excursions.
 The first option is to visit Château Malmaison, former home of Emperor Napoleon Bonaparte and his wife Josephine.
-Our tour includes the Château’s interior, gardens, and museum.
+Your tour includes the Château’s interior, gardens, and museum.
 Alternatively, travel to Auvers-sur-Oise, a town famous for the Impressionist painters who lived there in the 19th century, such as Paul Cézanne and Camille Pissarro.
-Our “Artists’ Walk” tour includes many sites associated with their work, including the Auberge Ravoux, former home of Vincent van Gogh.
+Your “Artists’ Walk” tour includes many sites associated with their work, including the Auberge Ravoux, former home of Vincent van Gogh.
 The upstairs room where Van Gogh died has been meticulously preserved.
 He and his brother Theo are both buried in the nearby town cemetery.
 The ship departs this afternoon for Paris, arriving in the evening.

 Paris / Disembark / City tour of Paris

-After disembarking our ship this morning, we enjoy a panoramic tour of Paris plus a visit to one of the city’s most renowned museums, the Musée d’Orsay, built in a former railway station on the Left Bank.
+After disembarking our ship this morning, enjoy a panoramic tour of Paris plus a visit to one of the city’s most renowned museums, the Musée d’Orsay, built in a former railway station on the Left Bank.
 Its collection of Impressionist and Post-Impressionist masterpieces is the largest in the world and includes well-known works by Monet, Manet, Degas, Renoir, Cézanne, Seurat, Sisley, Gauguin and Van Gogh.
-After touring the museum, we transfer to our hotel for overnight.
+After touring the museum, transfer to a hotel for overnight.